freeCodeCamp/freeCodeCamp/guide/english/bootstrap/index.md

 ### Boostrap Features

-- Bootstrap 3 supports the latest versions of the Google Chrome, Firefox, Internet Explorer, Opera, and Safari (except on Windows).
+- Bootstrap 3 supports the latest versions of Google Chrome, Firefox, Internet Explorer, Opera and Safari (except on Windows).
 It additionally supports back to IE8 and the latest Firefox Extended Support Release (ESR).[12]

 - Since 2.0, Bootstrap supports responsive web design.
-This means the layout of web pages adjusts dynamically, taking into account the characteristics of the device used (desktop, tablet, mobile phone).
+This means the layout of web pages adjusts dynamically, taking into account the characteristics of the device which is being used (desktop, tablet, mobile phone).

 - Starting with version 3.0, Bootstrap adopted a mobile-first design philosophy, emphasizing responsive design by default.

-- Version 4.0 added Sass and flexbox support
+- Version 4.0 added Sass and flexbox support.

 - Version 4.1 Added new custom range form control.